-A bump on the roof of the mouth can be related to many conditions, like torus platinus, cancer sores or a mucocele.
-They are often not of concern and do not require any specific treatment.
+A bump on the roof of the mouth can be related to many health conditions in the mouth, like a cancer sore, mucocele or trus platinus.
+These are often not of concern and do not require any specific treatment.
 They can emerge for other reasons, however like pemphigus vulgaris or cancer, which are considered to be more serious and require urgent medical attention

 Bumps on the roof of the mouth can occur with symptoms like pain, discomfort, wounds or blisters, and in some cases, bleeding.
 Wounds may also appear on other parts of the mouth, like the cheeks, hums, lips, tongue or throat.

-Most times, it is not a clinical concern and often disappears on its own.
-However if the bump bleeds or persists over time, you should see your family doctor or dentist for further assessment.
+Most times, a bump at the top of the mouth is not a clinical concern and will often resolve on its own.
+However if the bump bleeds, is uncomfortable, or persists over time, you should see your family doctor or dentist for further assessment.
 He or she will confirm a diagnosis and initiate treatment as appropriate with medications, laser therapy or surgery.

 The main causes for a bump on the roof of the mouth are: